SEALED AIR CORPORATION

-Because of the Audit Committee's demanding role and responsibilities and the time commitment attendant to Committee membership, each prospective Audit Committee member should evaluate carefully the existing demands on his or her time before accepting this important assignment.
-No director shall be eligible to serve on the Audit Committee if such director simultaneously serves on the audit committees of three or more other public companies.
+Because of the Audit Committee's demanding role and responsibilities and the time commitment attendant to Audit Committee membership, each prospective Audit Committee member should evaluate carefully the existing demands on his or her time before accepting this important assignment.
+Nodirector shall be eligible to serve on the Audit Committee if such director simultaneously serves on the audit committees of three or more other public companies.

 Committee Meetings and Procedures

-The Audit Committee shall make regular reports to the Board, including reviews of any issues that arise with respect to the quality or integrity of the Corporation's financial statements, the Corporation's compliance with legal or regulatory requirements, the performance and independence of the Corporation's independent auditors, and the performance of the Corporation's internal audit function.
+The Audit Committee shall keep regular minutes of its proceedings and shall make regular reports to the Board, including reviews of any issues that arise with respect to the quality or integrity of the Corporation's financial statements, the Corporation's compliance with legal or regulatory requirements, the performance and independence of the Corporation's independent auditors, and the performance of the Corporation's internal audit function.

-The Audit Committee may request that any directors, officers or employees of the Corporation, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee to provide such pertinent information as the Committee requests.
+The Audit Committee may request thatany directors, officers or employees of the Corporation, or other persons whose advice and counsel are sought by the Audit Committee, attend any meeting of the Audit Committee to provide suchpertinent information as the Audit Committee requests.

 Committee Authority and Responsibilities

-- major issues regarding accounting principles and financial statement presentations, including any significant changes in the Corporation's selection or application of accounting principles, and major issues as to the adequacy of the Corporation's internal controls and any special audit steps adopted in light of material control deficiencies;
+1. major issues regarding accounting principles and financialstatement presentations, including any significant changes in the Corporation's selection or application of accounting principles, major issues as to the adequacy of the Corporation's internal controls, and any special audit steps adopted in light of material control deficiencies;

-- the type and presentation of information to be included in earnings press releases paying particular attention to any use of "pro forma" or "adjusted" non-GAAP information.
+4. the type and presentation of information to be included in earnings press releases, paying particular attention to any use of "pro forma" or "adjusted" non-GAAP information.

 The Audit Committee will establish procedures for the receipt, retention, and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters and for the confidential, anonymous submission by employees of the Corporation or others of concerns regarding questionable accounting or auditing matters.